exodev-exordium/exordium-desktop/README.md

 - `discord-rich-presence`, lets all your friends know that you're protected on Exordium.
 - Amazing looking design using `bootstrap 4`, `animate.css`, and `font-awesome`.

-## Issues and Suggestions
+## Issues & Suggestions

-If you run into issues with our application or have suggestions towards features you think should be added, please feel free to either contact us or open an issue within this repository.
+If you run into an issues regarding the application, feel free to open [an issue](https://github.com/exordium-dev/exordium/projects/2) so we can work together and resolve it.
+You can also contact us through our [discord server](https://discord.exordium.dev/), or [emails](mailto:contact@exordium.dev).

 ## Contact Us